eMahtab/maximum-sum-increasing-subsequence/README.md

 Output: [[110], [10, 20, 30, 50]]

+## Approach :
+This problem is very similar to Longest Increasing Subsequence, just that for this problem we have to find the Maximum sum possible with the Increasing subsequence.

 ## Implementation 1 : Dynamic Programming O(n^2) (Return just the maximum possible sum)
 ```java